manuelmazzuola/manuelmazzuola.github.io/_posts/2020-02-17-my-first-neural-network.md

 tags: [deep learning, neural network, classifier, colab, fastai]
 ---

-Recently I decided to learn deep learning and the math behind the training process and I want to summarize what I've learned so far by writing a simple but efficient classifier, a neural network capable to tell if an image contains a paint or a statue.
+Recently I decided to learn deep learning and the math behind the training process and I'd like to summarize what I've learned so far by writing a simple but efficient classifier, a neural network capable to tell if an image contains a paint or a statue.